 Concert Choir students learn and sing a variety of repertoire through which proper vocal technique, choral technique, and music reading are taught.
 Emphasis is given to age appropriate musicianship/aesthetic response including rehearsal and concert etiquette, and responsibilities associated with membership in a performing organization.
 Vocal Ensemble is a separate after-school choral offering.

-Band students may participate in Concert Band and Marching Band.
+Band students may participate in Concert Band and/or Marching Band (honors credit is offered to those students who participate in both).
 Strings students may enroll in String Orchestra, which includes Symphony Orchestra in the spring.
 Both Concert Band and Strings students have the opportunity to perform in small ensembles and in the community.